The Connells: Current activities

 As of April 2013, the band was recording new material at Baby Topanga Studios.
 New songs include "Stars", "Burial Art", "Mr. Lucky", and "Helium".

 On September 27, 2014, the Connells celebrated their 30th anniversary with a show in their hometown of Raleigh, NC.
 The show featured a surprise appearance from original member George Huntley playing and singing on multiple songs throughout the show.

+In 2016, the band released a greatest hits album called Stone Cold Yesterday: Best of the Connells.

 On January 25, 2020, the band played at Ram's Head Live in Baltimore playing a set that included three songs from a "new record" supposedly coming out in 2020.
 On October 31, 2020, the Connells played at a live webcast concert at the Cat's Cradle via internet, where they once again play some new songs which are to yet to be released.

 On September 24, 2021, the first new studio album in 20 years called Steadman's Wake was released on CD, vinyl and all digital formats.
 It features eleven new songs, of which three are re-recordings of songs from their previous album.

 Beforehand, the band released three songs from the new album as singles: "Really Great", "Stars" and the title track "Steadman's Wake".

+On May 5, 2023 the band released their first ever live album, "Set the Stage".